hathibelagal-dev/instantpolyglot/docs/eng/Czech.md

 Attitudes towards Common Czech are mixed:

 - Some view it as a natural, living form of the language and advocate for its wider acceptance.
-- Others see it as "incorrect" Czech and prefer to maintain a strict distinction between the standard and colloquial forms.
+- Others see it as “incorrect” Czech and prefer to maintain a strict distinction between the standard and colloquial forms.
 - Linguists generally recognize it as a legitimate variety of Czech, worthy of study and description.

 #### Common Czech in media and literature